 Regarding conspiracy theories…

-When I started re-thinking my attitude toward the people who believe things that cannot be true, the big “aha!” moment happened when I was thinking, as I often have, “My god, how can anyone believe this nonsense?
+I started re-thinking my attitude toward the people who believe things that cannot be true after a big “aha!” moment.
+I was thinking, as I often have, “My god, how can anyone believe this nonsense?
 They must be either really stupid, or insane, or have a severe learning disability.”

 And then, the question hit me.
 Is belief really a choice?
 Disregarding the insulting language for a second, assume that the people in question really are “stupid.”
 Is that their fault?
 For the most part, genetics determines our intelligence.